Interpretable Neural Network Decoupling: Introduction

-In this paper, we introduce a dynamic and interpretable network decoupling approach to handle the above issues, as shown in Fig.~\ref{fig:framework}.
-Our key design lies in a novel light-weight architecture controlling module.
-This module is equipped in each layer to interpret the network by dynamically selecting filters in network inference with negligible computational burden.
-To disentangle the network architecture, we then maximize the mutual information between the architecture encoding (\emph{i.e.} the result of filter selection) and the inherent attribute of input images, which makes network dynamically identify the calculation path related to the online input.
-To better improve the performance of encoded networks, we further increase the similarity between the distribution of architecture encoding and the output of convolutional layer to make each filter only respond to a specific object.
-In particular, we sparsify the architecture encoding to attenuate the thinner calculation path for each input.
-We also employ an improved semantic hashing to make discrete architecture encoding differentiable, which therefore can be trained by using stochastic gradient descent (SGD).
+In this paper, we propose an interpretable network decoupling approach, which enables a network to adaptively select a suitable subset of filters to form a calculation path for each input, as shown in Fig.~\ref{fig:ad}.
+In particular, Our design principle lies in a novel light-weight \emph{architecture controlling module} as well as a novel learning process for network decoupling.
+Fig.~\ref{fig:framework} depicts the framework of the proposed method.
+The architecture controlling module is first incorporated into each layer to dynamically select filters during network inference with a negligible computational burden.
+Then, we maximize the mutual information between the architecture encoding vector (\emph{i.e.,} the output of the architecture controlling module) and the inherent attributes of the input images during training, which allows the network to dynamically generate the calculation path related to the input.
+In addition, to further improve the interpretability of decoupled networks, we increase the similarity between the architecture encoding vector of each convolutional layer and its output by minimizing the KL-divergence between them, making filter only respond to a specific object.
+Finally, we sparsify the architecture encoding vector to attenuate the calculation path and eliminate the effects of redundant filters for each input.
+We also introduce an improved semantic hashing scheme to make the discrete architecture encoding vector differentiable, which is therefore capable to be trained directly by stochastic gradient descent (SGD).